 Council also urgently requested the full Statement of Effects for the B-line including negotiated changes that have been made and promised to various community groups by the B-line representatives.

 Council letter to the Premier, Local Member and B Line team, Oct 2017 (192KB)

 Response from Parliamentary Secretary to the Premier and Treasurer (51KB)

 Response from Minister for Transport and Infrastructure, Oct 2017 (61KB)

-The petition, coordinated by the B-Line Petition Group - Cremorne, calls for the NSW Legislative Assembly to request a comprehensive parliamentary investigation into the costs, rationale and decision making associated with the B-Line bus project to date.
-Download the B-Line Community Petition (175KB) and return it filled-out to Council or complete the petition here at Council in Customer Service at 200 Miller Street, North Sydney; or in Stanton Library, North Sydney Olympic Pool and at the Coal Loader Centre for Sustainability.
+A petition, coordinated by the B-line Petition Group - Cremorne, was presented to the Shadow Transport Minister in December 2017, with 5,500 signatures, calling for the NSW Legislative Assembly to request a comprehensive parliamentary investigation into the costs, rationale and decision making associated with the B-line bus project to date.
+The petition was tabled when Parliament resumed in 2018.